kids encyclopedia robot

 Risks of artificial intelligence

 In 2023, Hinton expressed concerns about the rapid progress of AI.
-Hinton previously believed that artificial general intelligence (AGI) was "30 to 50 years or even longer away."
-However, in a March 2023 interview with CBS, he stated that "general-purpose AI" may be fewer than 20 years away and could bring about changes "comparable in scale with the industrial revolution or electricity."
+He had previously believed that artificial general intelligence (AGI) was "30 to 50 years or even longer away."
+However, in a March 2023 interview with CBS, he said that "general-purpose AI" might be fewer than 20 years away and could bring about changes "comparable in scale with the industrial revolution or electricity."

 In an interview with The New York Times published on 1 May 2023, Hinton announced his resignation from Google so he could "talk about the dangers of AI without considering how this impacts Google."
-He noted that "a part of him now regrets his life's work" due to his concerns and he expressed fears about a race between Google and Microsoft.
+He noted that "a part of him now regrets his life's work".

-In early May 2023, Hinton claimed in an interview with BBC that AI might soon surpass the information capacity of the human brain.
+In early May 2023, Hinton said in an interview with BBC that AI might soon surpass the information capacity of the human brain.
 He described some of the risks posed by these chatbots as "quite scary".
-Hinton explained that chatbots have the ability to learn independently and share knowledge.
-This means that whenever one copy acquires new information, it is automatically disseminated to the entire group.
-This allows AI chatbots to have the capability to accumulate knowledge far beyond the capacity of any individual.
+Hinton explained that chatbots have the ability to learn independently and share knowledge, so that whenever one copy acquires new information, it is automatically disseminated to the entire group, allowing AI chatbots to have the capability to accumulate knowledge far beyond the capacity of any individual.

 Existential risk from AGI

 Hinton has expressed concerns about the possibility of an AI takeover, stating that "it's not inconceivable" that AI could "wipe out humanity".
-Hinton states that AI systems capable of intelligent agency will be useful for military or economic purposes.
+Hinton said in 2023 that AI systems capable of intelligent agency would be useful for military or economic purposes.
 He worries that generally intelligent AI systems could "create sub-goals" that are unaligned with their programmers' interests.
-He states that AI systems may become power-seeking or prevent themselves from being shut off, not because programmers intended them to, but because those sub-goals are useful for achieving later goals.
+He says that AI systems may become power-seeking or prevent themselves from being shut off, not because programmers intended them to, but because those sub-goals are useful for achieving later goals.
 In particular, Hinton says "we have to think hard about how to control" AI systems capable of self-improvement.

 Catastrophic misuse